berkerol/dbms/operations.md

         delete this type name from system catalog
       END IF
     END FOREACH
-    update number of types in page headers
+    update number of types in page header
   END FOREACH
   IF there is no type names in the last page
     delete this page